top of page

 Openings

-Multiple graduate and postdoctoral positions are available in our group.
+Multiple graduate positions are available in our group.
 Candidates with backgrounds in synthetic or physical chemistry, semiconductor physics, materials science, and electrical engineering are encouraged to apply.
 Only shortlisted candidates will be contacted.

 CDE_for-web-png-1.png